SM Rookies: 2022–2025: Lami's debut, Formation of Riize and NCT Wish

-On July 1, 2022, SM Entertainment introduced three new male trainees: Eunseok, Shohei, and Seunghan to the SM Rookies lineup.
+On July 1, 2022, SM Entertainment introduced three new male trainees: Eunseok, Shohei, and Seunghan.
 In November 2022, it was announced they would star in the reality show Welcome to NCT Universe.

-On December 9, 2022, SM Entertainment confirmed that Lami would be debuting as an actress, making her the final member of the original lineup introduced back in 2013 to make an official debut.
+On December 9, 2022, SM Entertainment confirmed that Lami would debut as an actress, making her return to the agency after leaving in 2020.
+She would be the last member of the original SM Rookies lineup, introduced in 2013, to debut.
+In May 2023, she appeared on the ENA television series Oh!
+Youngsim.